mohannamburu18/instagram_feednew/README.md

 Background feed was scrollable when viewer opened

-Next / Previous buttons behaved inconsistently
+Next and Previous buttons were inconsistent

-Viewer did not appear truly fullscreen
+Viewer was not truly fullscreen

 Corrections Applied